30 Key Terms in Enterprise Architecture

 Charting the course from a current state to a future or target state the business is aiming to achieve is a process called “roadmapping”.
 The most effective roadmaps consider the multiple ways of completing the journey, and assess which are best in order to navigate with confidence towards the desired business endpoint.

-Roadmapping Enterprise Architecture in ABACUS
+Gantt Chart for Enterprise Architecture Roadmapping in ABACUS

 Dynamic Gantt Chart Enterprise Architecture Roadmap in ABACUS